werf/werf/docs/pages/documentation/advanced/helm/basics.md

 While the chart is a collection of configuration files of your application, the release is a runtime object that represents a running instance of your application deployed via werf.

 Each release has a single name and multiple versions.
-A new release version is created with each invocation of werf deploy.
+A new release version is created with each invocation of werf converge.

 ### Storing releases

 Each release version is stored in the Kubernetes cluster itself. werf supports storing release data in ConfigMap or Secret objects in the arbitrary namespace.

 By default, werf stores releases in the ConfigMaps in the `kube-system` namespace, and this is fully compatible with the default [Helm 2](https://helm.sh) configuration.
-You can set the release storage by werf deploy cli options: `--helm-release-storage-namespace=NS` and `--helm-release-storage-type=configmap|secret`.
+You can set the release storage by werf converge cli options: `--helm-release-storage-namespace=NS` and `--helm-release-storage-type=configmap|secret`.

 The [werf helm list]({{ "documentation/reference/cli/werf_helm_list.html" | relative_url }}) command lists releases created by werf.
 Also, the user can fetch the history of a specific release with the [werf helm history]({{ "documentation/reference/cli/werf_helm_history.html" | relative_url }}) command.